 Would we be able to find sufficient fruit?

 The fruit was transported north.
-This time they will probably be processed in a nursery in Northumberland.
+This time they will be processed in a nursery in Northumberland.
 It is said that the seeds need 30 weeks' severe cold before they germinate.
-But with a bit of luck these chequers will produce healthy seedlings for planting out in Fineshade and elsewhere in Rockingham Forest in a year's time.
+But with a bit of luck these chequers will produce healthy seedlings for planting out in Fineshade and elsewhere in Rockingham Forest in due course.

 To be continued!